 Pour the reserved buttermilk mixture into the mixer and continue to stir until the dough forms.

-Add the prepared currants to the dough and mix until just blended.
+Add the prepared raisins or currants to the dough and mix until just blended.

 Knead and Shape the Loaf

 Turn the entire contents of the mixing bowl out onto a lightly floured baking mat.